 If you are a cannabis business trying to make it in this ultra fast-paced cannabis industry, springbig will provide the digital marketing platform you need to succeed.

-To show you just how effective text message marketing and loyalty programs can be, we analyzed the marketing performance of A Green Alternative in San Diego, California.
+To show you just how effective text message marketing and loyalty programs can be, we analyzed the marketing performance of Beyond Hello in California.
 We looked to see the increase in spend on days when text messages were sent, the ROI, and how long it took to gain ROI.